learn-co-curriculum/js-advanced-functions-collection-processing-methods/README.md

 all the clothes on the floor _until_ you find the one that's least-offensive.

 We use Collection-Processing Methods all the time in real life!
-They're everywhere in life so they're very useful to have in code as well.
+They're everywhere in life, so they're very useful to have in code as well.

 ## Consult JavaScript's Collection-Processing Method Documentation